maiapec/microgrid-with-uncertainty/README.md

 - MPCValidation.jl runs different scenarios for the algorithms implemented, over chosen years.
 - PassiveModel.jl contains the model describing how weather parameters translate to energy transfers for the microgrid structure.
 - PlotResults.jl contains a script to plot results for the cumulative loss of load time series.
 - Util.jl contains several basic functions used across the previous files.

+**Authors:** Andreas Mühlbauer and Maia Pecastaings (CEE, Stanford University)